cibseven-community-hub/cibseven-keycloak/examples/sso-kubernetes/README.md

 ### OAuth2 SSO Configuration

+Again: if you run Keycloak in the new Quarkus distribution, please be aware that `/auth` has been removed from the default context path.
+In case you run the derived legacy image still containing Wildfly (e.g. `gunnaraccso/keycloak.server:19.0.3-legacy`), your KEYCLOAK_URL_AUTH /  KEYCLOAK_URL_TOKEN must have the `auth` path added to them, e.g. `http://localhost:9000/auth`.

 #### SSO for CIB seven webapp

 The CIB seven webclient manages SSO by its own, so we only need to configure the application yaml like follows: